Jim Toy: Additional organizations

 Toy was a founding member of the Washtenaw County LGBT Retirement Center Task Force, PFLAG/Ann Arbor, GLSEN/Ann Arbor-Ypsilanti Area, Washtenaw Rainbow Action Project (WRAP), Transgender Advocacy Project (TAP), American Friends Service Committee (AFSC) Inclusive Justice Program, Washtenaw Faith Action Network, Ypsilanti Human Rights PAC, Ypsilanti Rainbow Neighbors, and the Out Loud Chorus (1995).
-He was a former Executive Board member of Guild House ("A Campus Ministry").
+He was a former executive board member of Guild House ("A Campus Ministry").

 He was a trained mediator and trainer for the American Friends Service Committee Inclusive Justice Program's non-violent-dialogue training ("LARA").
 He was a member of the Program Committee of the AFSC Michigan's Inclusive Justice Program.
 He served on Equality Michigan's Board of Advisors and the WikiQueer Global Advisory Board.
 He was a founding member of the gay Baroque trio, Rosetta Stoned, & The Higheroglyphics.

 Acknowledgements

 The Washtenaw Rainbow Action Project (WRAP) is a local Ann Arbor resource center that exists to provide information, education, social events, and advocacy by and for the Queer and Ally community in the Washtenaw County area.
-The center was renamed the Jim Toy Community Center (JTCC) in 2010 to honor the local gay activist legend.
+In his honor, the center was renamed the Jim Toy Community Center (JTCC) in 2010.

 His archives are housed in the James W. Toy Papers at the University of Michigan's Bentley Historical Library.
 He was included in the Gallery of the LGBT Religious Archives Network (LGBT-RAN).